Becksteinlab/AdKGromacsTutorial/docs/preparation.rst

 Create a simulation box with editconf_ and add solvent with `solvate`_::

   cd ../solvation
-  gmx editconf -f ../top/protein.pdb -o boxed.pdb -c -d 1.2 -bt dodecahedron gmx solvate -cp boxed.pdb -cs spc216 -p ../top/4ake.top -o solvated.pdb
+  gmx editconf -f ../top/protein.pdb -o boxed.pdb -c -d 0.5 -bt dodecahedron gmx solvate -cp boxed.pdb -cs spc216 -p ../top/4ake.top -o solvated.pdb

 ..
-Note:: In order to reduce the system size and make the simulations run
+Attention:: In order to reduce the system size and make the simulations run
                faster we are choosing a very tight box (minimum protein-edge distance 0.5 nm, ``-d 0.5``); for simulations you want to publish this number should be 1.2...1.5 nm so that the electrostatic interactions between copies of the protein across periodic boundaries are sufficiently screened.

 solvate_ updates the number of solvent molecules ("SOL") in the topology file (check the ``[ system ]`` section in